Uznajmy/test/README.md

 ## Community and contributing

-Godot is not only an engine but an ever-growing community of users and engine developers.
+None Engine is not only an engine but an ever-growing community of users and engine developers.
 The main community channels are listed [on the homepage](https://godotengine.org/community).

 The best way to get in touch with the core engine developers is to join the